mstaniak/autoEDA-resources/README.md

    - augmented analytics,
    - visualization recommendation and other tools that speed up data exploration (visual exploration in particular).

+Pull requests with software, paper and conference presentations are welcome.

 # Software

 ## R packages